Walther Rathenau: Thoughts on German Jews

 Rathenau held a sense of inferiority in society due to his Jewishness, realising, in the words of Hans-Ulrich Wehler, "that he had come into the world as a second-class citizen and that no amount of ability and merit could ever free him from the condition".

 His German Jewish heritage and his accumulated wealth were both factors in establishing his deeply divisive reputation in German politics at a time of increasingly widespread antisemitism in Germany.
-In a 1918 book, he summed up his thoughts on growing up Jewish in Germany, writing that his patriotism and loyalty to his country were no different than that of any fellow German regardless of religion or ethnicity:
+In a 1918 book, he summed up his thoughts on growing up Jewish in Germany, writing that his patriotism and loyalty to his country were no different from those of any fellow German regardless of religion or ethnicity:

 I am a German of Jewish origin.
 My people are the German people, my homeland is Germany, my faith is German faith, which stands above denominations.At the time, there was a widespread belief in Germany that Jews could never put their country first.
 The idea that the Jews were "our misfortune", as the German nationalist historian Heinrich Treitschke wrote, led to the proliferation from the 1880s of antisemitic parties.
 (Note: Antisemitic parties included the Christian Social Party, the Antisemitic League, the Social Empire Party, the German People's Union, the German Reform Party, the German Antisemitic Union, the Antisemitic German Social Party, the Antisemitic People's Party, the United Association of Antisemitic Parties, the German Fatherland Party, and the German Socialist Workers' Party.)
 There were no Jewish officers in the Prussian Army – the ruling class in the Imperial Officer Corps was both outspokenly and latently antisemitic and eventually supported the Nazis' antisemitic policies.

 Rathenau was a strong proponent of full and radical assimilation of German Jews into German society.
 In his 1897 article Höre, Israel! ("Hear, O Israel!"), he wrote:

 Strange sight!
 In the midst of German life an isolated, strange human tribe, resplendently and conspicuously adorned, hot-blooded and animated in its behaviour.
 An Asian horde on the soil of the March of Brandenburg.
 The forced cheerfulness of these people does not betray the amount of old, unquenched hatred that rests on their shoulders.
 Little do they know that only an age that keeps all natural forces in check is able to protect them from what their fathers would have suffered.
 In close association with each other, strictly closed off from the outside – thus they live in a semi-voluntary, invisible ghetto, not a living member of the people but a foreign organism in its body. ...
 What, then, must happen?
 An event without historical precedent: the conscious self-education of a race to assimilate to outside demands. ...
 Assimilation in the sense that tribal qualities – regardless of whether they are good or bad – that are demonstrably hateful to fellow Germans are cast off and replaced by more suitable ones. ...
 The goal of the processes should not be imitation Germans, but Jews who are German by nature and education.